 - Participation in community, social and civic activities - to assist children and young people participate in community activities.
 These activities can also assist to sustain caring arrangements as an alternative to previous supports funded as in-home/facility based care.

-- Behaviour support – a plan aimed at limiting the likelihood of behaviours of concern developing or increasing
+- Behaviour support – a child or young person may benefit from a behaviour support plan aimed at limiting the likelihood of behaviours of concern developing or increasing

 - Additional needs – where a child is in out-of-home care and requires supports specific to the child’s disability that are additional to the needs of children of similar ages, including assistance with daily personal activities, aids and equipment, community participation and home modifications.